mikeizbicki/cmc-csci143/hw_twitter/README.md

 Upload a link to you github repository on sakai.
 I will look at your code and visualization to determine your grade.

+Notice that we are not using CI to grade this assignment.
+That's because you can get slightly different numbers depending on some of the design choices you make in your code.
+For example, should the term `corona` count tweets that contain `coronavirus` as well as tweets that contain just `corona`?
+These are relatively insignificant decisions.
+I'm more concerned with your ability to write a shell script and use `nohup`, `&`, and other process control tools effectively.